What should I do if my pet has suddenly died and I want a necropsy?

 How long does it take to get a report?

-- Typically final necropsy reports summarizing gross and histopathological findings are sent to the submitter in 15-20 business days from the date of the examination.
+- Typically final necropsy reports summarizing gross and histopathological findings are sent to the submitter in 6 weeks from the date of the examination.
 This timeframe can be delayed by several factors, including the need to thaw bodies that are submitted frozen, University holidays, and requests for additional testing.
 The turn around time for biopsy reports is typically 3-5 business days from the date a sample is received.
 This timeframe may also be affected by the types of delays listed above.

 Who performs the necropsy?